scdoshi/django-notifier/docs/5preferences.rst

     notifier.forms.NotifierFormSet

-There is a shrotcut method to clear all user preferences (set preferences back to default)
+There is a shortcut method to clear all user preferences (set preferences back to default)

 ::